 Because the Engineering Innovation course is college level course, for a student to be eligible to apply, the student must meet the following requirements:

 We offer residential opportunities at our Johns Hopkins Homewood campus in Baltimore and Hood College.
-Residential students must be 15 by June 24, 2018, and no older than 17 on July 20, 2018.
+Residential students must be 15 by June 23, 2019, and no older than 17 on July 20, 2019; no exceptions can be made.

-All students must have valid United States health insurance and must be able to provide proof of insurance upon acceptance into the program.
+All students must have valid health insurance coverage in the United States and must be able to provide proof of insurance upon acceptance into the program.

 TOEFL or IELTS are recommended for applicants whose primary language is not English or students who have not attended an English language school for the last three years.